 I graduated from Ole Miss in 2002 with a BFA in Acting and a Minor in English.
 After hopping around to various regional theatres, working on a cruise ship, and touring for a while, I landed back in NYC and my temp agency wasn’t cutting it.
 I applied for a job at BuyBuyBaby as a product demonstrator.
 When they called me back for a second interview I declined and never called back, thinking that I must have been crazy to want to work in a baby superstore.
 Then I remembered I had to pay rent.
 I went back, secured the job, and the following week began talking to groups of people about the Peg Perego Prima Pappa Rocker High Chair and the Bugaboo Frog.
 My career was born.

 Many of my clients at work told me that I needed to leave and stop working for corporate and start my own business because I was far too good at what I did to make other people money.
 I agreed.
-I started my own business, TheBabyGuyNYC (TheBabyGuyNYC.com), and am currently the ONLY MALE BABY PLANNER in the WORLD.
+I started my own business, TheBabyGuyNYC (BabyGuyGearGuide.com).

 I left BuyBuyBaby and started working at RealBirth in NYC.
 For nearly a year I worked alongside some of the top doulas and lactation consultants in NYC, giving me MUCH more insight into the childbirth/parenting process.

-Ive recently appeared on The Today Show, Martha Stewart‘s annual “Baby Shower” episode, and in 2010 I had the honor of being chosen as the “Best of New York” in New York Magazine’s annual “Best Of” issue as the “Best Baby Gear Guru.”
-I am a Certified Child Passenger Safety Technician and teach baby wearing classes around NYC.
+I’ve appeared on The Today Show, Martha Stewart‘s annual “Baby Shower” episode, and in 2010 I had the honor of being chosen as the “Best of New York” in New York Magazine’s annual “Best Of” issue as the “Best Baby Gear Guru.”
+I am a Certified Child Passenger Safety Technician and the host of “Jamie Grayson’s Baby Gear Guide” which launches this Summer on the ULive Network.
 I am currently the “Gear Guy” for StrollerTraffic.com, a position I’ve held since its launch.
-I’ve been featured in the New York Times, American Baby, Time Out NY, Time Out Kids, The LA Times, The Seattle Times, Babble, Cool Mom Picks, NY Daily News, OH baby Magazine, Royalty Bebe Magazine, and many other online media outlets.
+I’ve been featured in the New York Times, Fit Pregnancy, American Baby, Time Out NY, Time Out Kids, The LA Times, The Seattle Times, Babble, Cool Mom Picks, NY Daily News, OH baby Magazine, BuzzFeed and many other online media outlets.
 In my “retail days” I was even featured in the Wall Street Journal.
 I had a brief stint on the WE Television series “Platinum Babies,” and also appear on various news channels discussing—what else?—baby gear.
-I also travel around the country, speaking at expectant parent events such as Drool Baby Expo, Bump Club Chicago, Brooklyn Baby Expo, Big City Moms and the Baby Bites MommyBites Summit.
+I also travel around the country, speaking at expectant parent events such as Gearapalooza, New York Baby Show, Drool Baby Expo, Bump Club Chicago, MommyCon, Brooklyn Baby Expo, Big City Moms, and the Baby Bites MommyBites Summit.

-I am 34, gay, childless, single (feel free to help with that one) and for some reason baby gear makes complete sense in my head.
+I am 38, gay, childless, single (feel free to help with that one), and for some reason baby gear makes complete sense in my head.
 I am also a bit addicted to Twitter….and Instagram.
 I apologize about that.